lehigh-university-libraries/blog/posts/2024/10/23/turnstile.md

 tags: ["drupal", "bots"]
 ---

 Our [Islandora](https://islandora.ca) repository, [The Lehigh Preserve](https://preserve.lehigh.edu), was being aggressively crawled by distributed bots on a fairly regular basis.
-To prevent these bots from increasing the load on our server we implemented a Drupal module [drupal/turnstile_protect](https://www.drupal.org/project/turnstile_protect) to prevent these bots from hitting computationally expensive pages on our site; namely our search index.
+To prevent these bots from increasing the load on our server we implemented a Drupal module [drupal/turnstile_protect](https://www.drupal.org/project/turnstile_protect).

 ## The problem